dotnet/csharplang/proposals/records-wip.md

 produce a copy of the receiver expression with modifications to properties listed in the `anonymous_object_initializer`.

-A valid `with` expression has a receiver with a non-target-typed, non-null type.
-The receiver type must contain an instance method called `With` with the appropriate parameters and return type.
+A valid `with` expression has a receiver with a non-void type.
+The receiver type must contain an accessible instance method called `With` with the appropriate parameters and return type.
 It is an error if there are multiple non-override `With` methods.
 If there are multiple `With` overrides, there must be a non-override `With` method, which is the target method.
 Otherwise, there must be exactly one `With` method.

-On the right hand side of the `with` expression is an `anonymous_object_initializer` with a sequence of assignments with a field or property of the receiver on the left hand side of the assignment, and an arbitrary expression on the right hand side.
+On the right hand side of the `with` expression is an `anonymous_object_initializer` with a sequence of assignments with a field or property of the receiver on the left-hand side of the assignment, and an arbitrary expression on the right-hand side which is implicitly convertible to the type of the left-hand side.

 Given a target `With` method, the return type must be the type of the receiver expression type, or a base type thereof.
-For each parameter of the `With` method, there must be a corresponding field or property on the receiver type with the same name and the same type.
+For each parameter of the `With` method, there must be an accessible corresponding instance field or property on the receiver type with the same name and the same type.
+Each property or field in the right-hand side of the With expression must also correspond to a parameter of the same name in the `With` method.

 Given a valid `With` method, the evaluation of a `with` expression is equivalent to calling the `With` method with the expressions in the
 `anonymous_object_initializer` substituted for the parameter of the same